This review is for part 1 and part 2 of Tripple Crown.

 I rarely give out 10's but this story deserves it.

 The characters and scenes are beautifully designed.
 The coloring is especially phenominal.
 Each character has a very distict color pallette that's also telling of their character.
 For example, Shin has a blue and white color pallette and is very calculating and reserved, while Wolfgang has a gold and black color pallette and is a bit more bold.
-When you conbine the characters in different scenes, it's absolutely a gorgeous sight to see.
+When you combine the characters in different scenes, it's absolutely a gorgeous sight to see.
 The artist also uses color to add emotion, such as black for frustration.

 The characters are also fleshed out very well.
 I would recommend reading King's Maker first, because although King's Maker: Triple Crown is the "main" story, King's Maker is a good prequel (it gives the characters intentions while also telling a compelling story).
 When you see Shin and Wolfgang having an argument, you can't pick a side because you can see both sides so clearly.

 The story is solid.
 There never feels like there is a filler chapter.
 The story is always going somewhere.
 And sometimes the author likes to throw in some foreshadowing.
 It's not too complex of a storyline, but that's okay.
 I am a firm believer that storytelling is the most important part of, ya know, telling a story.
 And because the storytelling is so good in this, the storyline doesn't need to be complex.
-It's just like eating a perfectly baked piece of cheesecake (idk that's what came to my head).
+It's just like eating a perfectly baked piece of plain (which is realley lemon) cheesecake (idk that's what came to my head).
 It's almost better because of the simplicity.

 Season one left us with a satisfying taste of Wolfgang's victorious rose to the throne, thereby we begin season 2- Triple Crown, which blends abit of comedy, subplots, and gripping new characters that's topped off with some steamy chamber actions between.... you know who.